-During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, three instances for one issuer, in which the firm or its personnel appeared to have impaired the firm's independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.
-Approximately 33% of these instances of potential non-compliance involved an associated firm.
+During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, six instances for one issuer, in which the firm or its personnel appeared to have impaired the firm's independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.
+All of these instances of potential non-compliance involved associated firms.